quicwg/base-drafts/draft-ietf-quic-transport.md

 introduces some potential problems:

 * A client might exceed a newly declared connection or stream flow control limit with 0-RTT data.
-If this occurs, the client ceases transmission as though the flow control limit was reached.
+If this occurs, the client MUST cease transmission as though the flow control limit was reached.
 Once WINDOW_UPDATE frames indicating an increase to the affected flow control offsets is received, the client can recommence sending.